-For a complete description how instruction operate refer to OpenRISC 1000 System Architecture Manual.
+For a complete description of each instruction's format refer to the OpenRISC 1000 System Architecture Manual.

 Instruction Unit

 Instruction unit generates instruction fetch effective address and fetches instructions from instruction cache.
 Each clock cycle one instruction can be fetched.
 Instruction fetch EA is further translated into physical address by IMMU.